 For anyone who insists on flipping with shoes, I would recommend having a set of shoes that are not worn outside.

 Having multiple people on an air track will put added pressure on the seams that hold the material together.
-Over a period of time, these seams will eventually give way and air will escape or worse still the air track will completely pop.
+Over some time, these seams will eventually give way and air will escape or worse still the air track will completely pop.

-For this reason, I recommend only one person at a time uses an air track.
+For this reason, I recommend only one person at a time use an air track.

 There’s also a safety factor with this rule as collisions are more likely to happen with multiple people flipping and tumbling together at the same time.

 Clean your air track regularly to keep it free from dirt and mold that can potentially damage your air track.
 Ideally, clean it after every use but if you don’t have enough time try and clean it at least once a week.
 To clean an air track wipe it down with a cloth and disinfectant spray.
 Check the instructions that came with your air track in case they have specific products that can’t be used.
 I’ve always used a regular bottle of spray from the store without a problem.

 After cleaning it is very important to allow the air track to dry completely before folding it or storing it.